CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 Registrations create a read only copy of a project.
 Admins can create a registration of a project, and all sub-projects and components to which they also have admin rights by visiting the registrations page via their project's grey navigation bar.

-On the registrations page, all pending, retracted, and completed registrations are listed.
+On the registrations page, all pending, withdrawn, and completed registrations are listed.
 Each registration lists its project name, registration date and time, contributors, and contributions, in the same format as provided for components on the :ref:`Project Overview <component-format>`.